November 9. Today's Birthdays

 NAMES

-Born in Aktobe region, he is the graduate of the Alma-Ata Higher All-Troops Command College, Frunze Military Academy, Military Academy of Belarus.

-Between 2010 and 2016 he was a commander-of-chief of the Land Forces of the Armed Forces of Kazakhstan.
-In 2016 and 2019 he acted as First Deputy Minister of Defense of Kazakhstan – Chief of General Staff of the Armed Forces of Kazakhstan.
+Murat Maikeyev (1959) is the representative of the defense establishment of Kazakhstan.

-Sabila Mustafina (1960) – a member of the Kazakh Central Election Commission.
+Sabila Mustafina (1960) is the secretary of the Kazakh Central Election Commission.

-Born in Akmola region, she is the graduate of the Tselinograd Agriculture Institute, Higher Komsomol School at the Central Committee of the All-Union Leninist Young Communist League.